-If you are intrigued by how specific foods, intake amounts of macronutrients/micronutrients and eating habits effect the human body in both the short- and long-term, you may want to consider going into the dietetics or nutrition field.
+If you are intrigued by how specific foods, intake amounts of macronutrients/micronutrients and eating habits effect the human body in both the short- and long-term, you may want to consider one of the following nutrition careers.

-Foreseeable job outlook for certain occupations within this field will be supported by continued emphasis on the application of nutrition science to help prevent and treat disease as well as the increased life expectancy of our nation.
+Foreseeable positive job outlook for certain job positions within this field will be supported by continued emphasis on the application of nutrition science to help prevent and treat disease as well as the increased life expectancy of our nation.